Vision Sensor#

 centerY#

-centerY returns the y-coordinate of the center of the detected objcolor signature in pixels as an integer from 0 to 212.
+The centerY property reports the y-coordinate of the center of the detected color signature in pixels as a whole number from 0 to 212.

 The Vision object property stack block with its parameter set to centerY.#